AndyWalker81/pands-problem-sheet/README.md

 16/2/21
 Uploaded program for Week 4 task - collatz.py
 This program uses flow control to make calculations on a user-inputted number until the number reaches 1.
+For future reference: maybe change this program to use lists